igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 ---------------------------------------------------------

-For fully reliable streams, the smallest unacknowledged data offset is treated by the sender to be the minimum (re-)transmittable offset.
+For fully reliable streams, the smallest unacknowledged data offset is treated by the sender to be the minimum retransmittable offset.
 Likewise, the current receive offset for a stream is the smallest data offset that has not been received by the receiver.
 Note that due to loss and reordering, the current receive offset may be smaller than the largest received offset.

 Partially reliable streams allow the sender to advance its minimum retransmittable offset and notify the receiver to advance its current receive